 260. ITALIAN LITERATURE AND FILM 3 cr.
 Study of Italian novels that have cinematic counterparts, concentrating on how the spectacle of film gives a different reading from that of the novel to show the changing conditions of 20th and 21st-century Italy.

 263. MODERN ITALY AND MASS MIGRATION THROUGH LITERATURE 3 cr.
-(Formerly ML 275) Historical and cultural background of modern Italy, especially as found in the works of Ignazio Silone.
+Historical and cultural background of modern Italy, especially as found in the works of Ignazio Silone.
 Study of the conditions of southern Italy which led to mass migration to the U.S. in the nineteenth century.

 270. ART AND SOCIETY IN EARLY MODERN SPAIN 3 cr.
 The relationship of art to society, politics, religion, and imperial ideology.
 Introduces students to the idea that art can meet objectives that go beyond aesthetic values.

-298. SUPERVISED STUDY 1-3 cr.
+298. INTERMEDIATE INDEPENDENT STUDY 1-3 cr.
 Prerequisite: permission of instructor.
-Supervised independent study on special topics.
+Supervised independent study at the intermediate level.
 May be repeated with a different topic.

 299. SPECIAL TOPICS 1-4 cr.
 One or several aspects of a culture or cultures—either in the country of origin or as American heritage—especially as found in its language, literature, ideas, or art forms.
 May be repeated with a different topic.